jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Techvolution A New Philosophy has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
-It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, march in a demonstration and think they're improving our world.
+It's thus no longer good enough for Main Street to watch infotainment news, donate to a social cause, march in a demonstration, and think they're improving the world.

 To make a difference, we need a new ruling philosophy.
 One built on the accomplishments of our past, but that factors in the wondrous possibilities of digital technology.
 Our new way of thinking must unite Main Street to again see the big picture; that we're all player gods whose choices determine the health of our society.
 We must still vote and debate what's best for our community.
 But reaching for the Internet Age levers of power is our most potent political power.
-When we hold them, we the people on Main Street, can solve our worlds problems and live happy lives.
+When we hold them, we, the people on Main Street, will solve our problems and live happy lives.

 With great power comes great responsibility—that's why the duty to solve our growing problems also requires the freedom to choose any tool we want.